 My hands twitch as I drift over the path like an eager specter.
 I tuck them into my pockets, hiding my anxiety.
 Yet still, my tail curls with anticipation.

-I'm not sure what I'll face when I make it to the Hollow, but I'll have to face it all the same.
-I just need to ground myself with her presence, just to be sure everything's still okay.
+I'm not sure what I'll face when I make it to the hollow, but I'll have to face it all the same.
+I just need to ground myself with her presence, just to be sure everything's okay.

 Even if she hates me.